 Frequently Asked Questions about Fantasia frog and graphic design

-A – Not unless you specify that as what you need.
+A – Not unless you specify that is what you need.
 We offer High Resolution covers and can create a print cover for you using specific measurements through sites such as KDP, Lightning Source, Got Print, Vistaprint, Lulu, & Ingram Spark.
 Print covers start at $80.00 which includes the ebook.
-To do up a print cover on it’s own, we charge $30.00 plus the the cost of any additional images we might need to purchase, though we rarely need to buy more.
+To do up a print cover from an ebook that you are providing, we charge $30.00 plus the the cost of any additional images we might need to purchase, though we rarely need to buy more.

 Q- Who owns the copyright?:

 A – Because it is an artist’s work, the copyright remains with the cover artist.
 That said, you are allowed to use the cover to promote your book.
 Some limitations do apply though, such as the amount of print items you can create with the product, and that depends on the image license from the photostock site.
 Visit here: http://www.acm.uiuc.edu/~troys2/tutorials/copyright.html for more information on the subject

 Q- What are the limitations that come with my book cover?: